 The only events under an NEC contract that entitle the Contractor to a possible increase in the 'Prices' and/or a delay to the 'Completion Date' or 'Key Date' are called 'compensation events'.
 The terminology is more positive than that used in traditional contracts.
 The Contractor is compensated for risks that it was not intended to price - the term 'claim' does not appear in the NEC.
 The events are simply listed mainly in Clause 60.1 (with some other events in secondary options).
-Project management is mostly about managing change.
+Additional compensation events can we added easily in the Contract Data where for the particular contract the Client wishes to retain a particular risk Project management is mostly about managing change.
 NEC, as a contract to support project management, is therefore heavily focused on change management.
 Exactly the same processes for managing compensation events apply to all compensation events.
+Five of the 17 pages of the core clauses relate to Core Clause 6, compensation events.
 These provide the processes, options and rules for dealing with these events.